N2-Sys/BitSense/README.md

 Make sure your Barefoot SDE version is at least 9.9.0.

 ### Deployment
-We provide a simplified version of data plane programs that can be compiled and loaded onto a single Tofino switch since BitSense is a switch-local optimization.
+We provide a simplified version of data plane programs that can be compiled and loaded onto a single Tofino switch.
+Since BitSense is a switch-local optimization, it does not matter what topology is in use, and the simplest topology, i.e., two hosts connected by a switch, suffices as long as the hosts can emit and receive packets in multiple flows.
 The control plane program has the same decoding logic as the simulator, and we omit it.

 For the two prototype sketches (CM and SL), the original sketch algorithms are in the file `cm.p4` and `sl.p4`, respectively, while the BitSense version of the sketches are in the file `bs_cm.p4` and `bs_sl.p4`, respectively.
-The function of these programs mainly include parsing the TCP/IP header, measuring traffic statistics with sketches, and completing the basic forwarding function.
+The function of these programs mainly include parsing the TCP/IP header, measuring traffic statistics with sketches, and running the basic forwarding function.

 You can compile the aforementioned P4 files into target-specific code using the SDE tools.
-When the program is deployed, you need to configure the port and add the flow entry.
+When the program is deployed, you need to configure the port and download FIB (Forwarding Information Base) entries according to your local topology.
+You may follow a Barefoot SDE guidebook on the detailed commands.